 There are many different ways to make borscht, and I have even heard stories of borscht which includes about 30 ingredients, and is so densely packed that it will make your spoon stand up straight!

 The cooking time for borscht usually lasts between 3 and 6 hours, with the main ingredient being beetroot.
 Borscht is generally served hot, but you can eat it as a cold soup as well.

 The color of the soup comes from the use of the beetroot.

 The number of vitamins and minerals in the beetroot are what makes borscht a true a nutritional powerhouse!

 Borscht Nutritional Information

-The ingredients differ by country and also by cook, however along with sour cream and beetroot, the traditional ingredients of borscht notably include:
+The ingredients differ by the country and also by the cook.
+However, along with sour cream and beetroot, the traditional ingredients of borscht notably include:

-The vegetables used in preparing borscht are rich in vitamin C, antioxidants, and vitamin B with the ingredients the potential to be combined in different fashions to create unique tastes.
-The ingredients the cook decide to use in its preparation can substantially differentiate the flavor of borscht.
+The vegetables used in preparing borscht are rich in Vitamin C, antioxidants, and Vitamin B. The ingredients the cook decides to use in its preparation can substantially differentiate the flavor of borscht.